TheJupiterDev/mDirt/README.md

 Fill in all the details, press "Generate Pack" when you are ready.
 To get your blocks in game, run /function YOURNAMESPACE:give_items

+## Next Update Details
+v1.8.0 will add custom Items to to the program.
+It will be released with in a week or so (hopefully)

 ## In Progress
 - MacOS native binary (@JustJoshinDev)